JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 Coffee

 Every coffee I had from the JURA GIGA 10 tasted spot-on.
-It really shows that they've made sure every beverage is given the appropriate treatment.
+It shows that they've ensured every beverage is treated appropriately.
 I tried all sorts: lattes, latte macchiatos, flat whites, cappuccinos, espressos, Americanos, cold brews.
-I even tested the milk foam by itself when making 8 barista coffees with my Nespresso, and that turned out great too.
+I even tested the milk foam by itself when making barista coffees with my Nespresso, and that turned out great, too.

 JURA GIGA 10 with coffee, mid brew